At Peace

 At Peace (stylised as @peace) was a New Zealand hip hop group.
-The group comprised lyricist and vocalist Tom Scott, also of the hip-hop group Home Brew; lyricist and vocalist Lui Tuiasau, formerly of hip-hop duo Nothing To Nobody; and producers Christoph El Truento, Dandruff Dicky and B Haru.
+The group comprised lyricist and vocalist Tom Scott (also of the hip-hop group Home Brew and later Avantdale Bowling Club); lyricist and vocalist Lui Tuiasau, formerly of hip-hop duo Nothing To Nobody; and producers Christoph El Truento, Dandruff Dicky and B Haru.

 At Peace released three albums between 2012 and 2014 before the group's breakup in 2015.
-The group's debut album, @Peace, was nominated for the Taite Music Prize in 2013.
+All three were shortlisted for the Taite Music Prize in consecutive years from 2013–2015.

 In 2014 they released a song which included lyrics threatening to kill John Key and have sex with his daughter.
 In 2018 Scott said "I was wrong.
 I could’ve definitely done that better.”